Introduction to DDD Lite: When microservices in Go are not enough

 This service is responsible for keeping the trainer schedule and ensuring that we can have only one training scheduled in one hour.
 It also keeps the information about available hours (trainer’s schedule).

 The initial implementation was not the best.
-Even if it is not a lot of logic, some parts of the code started to be messy.
-I have also some feeling based on experience, that with time it will get worse. 😉
+Even though there’s not a lot of logic, some parts of the code started to get messy.
+I also have a gut feeling, based on experience, that over time it will get worse. 😉

 func (g GrpcServer) UpdateHour(ctx context.Context, req *trainer.UpdateHourRequest) (*trainer.EmptyResponse, error) {